 - Propose strategies for effective ministry in various sub-cultures of the United States.

 Textbook readings and lecture presentations/notes

 Course Requirements Checklist

-The student will participate in 4 Discussion Board Forums throughout this course.
-The student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 400–600 words in length and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply should be at least 200 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Each thread must be 400–600 words and demonstrate course-related knowledge.
+In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
+Each reply must be at least 200 words.
 (MLOs: B, C, D, E)

-The student will write a 1,200–1,500-word report in current Turabian format that details the history of a local church, which has been in operation for at least 30 years.
-The paper must include at least 2 references in addition to the class textbook and the Bible.
+The student will write a 1,200–1,500-word paper in current Turabian format that details the history of a local church, which has been in operation for at least 30 years.
+The paper must include at least 3 references in addition to the class textbook and the Bible.
 The sources must include at least 1 interview and 2 written sources.
 One of the written sources can be authored/published by the church, but at least 1 of the written sources must be external (not written by the church).
 (MLOs C, D)

-Each exam will cover the Reading & Study material for the module/week in which it is assigned.
-Each exam will be open-book/open-notes; contain 25 true/false, multiple-choice, and matching questions; and have a 60-minute time limit.
+Each quiz will cover Learn material for the Module: Week in which it is assigned.
+Each quiz will be open-book/open-notes; contain true/false, multiple-choice, and matching questions; and have a 60-minute time limit.
+(MLO A)

 The student will write a 4,000–5,000-word thesis-driven research paper in current Turabian format that demonstrates the instructor-approved thesis statement about the list- or instructor-approved person.
 The paper must include at least 8 peer-reviewed sources, in addition to the course textbooks and the Bible.
 (MLOs: A, C, D)